PCB Simulation Software with Altium Designer

 Customized Simulation Tools in Altium Designer

-Whether you need to simulate a single component, mixed-signal circuits, or identify signal integrity issues, Altium Designer contains all the tools you need.
-Download Alitum Designer and you’ll have access to all the simulation tools demanded by the PCB design industry.
+Whether you need to simulate a single component, mixed-signal circuits, or identify signal integrity issues, Altium Designer contains all the PCB software tools you need.
+Download Alitum Designer and you’ll have access to all the simulation tools demanded by the Circuit Board design industry.